manoaxchange/manoaxchange.github.io/index.md

 > I enjoy the idea of creating a buying/selling website which will cater towards only University of Hawaii students/alumni.
 The good thing about choosing a specific target, which will most likely be dorm students, is that getting items will be convenient/accessible.
 Also, having the variety of categories this website includes will make it easier for people to look up or sell items.
 Lastly, the website is very simplistic to know where to find items, without being distracted/confused by unnecessary imagery.
 One improvement that could be made is when more items are added to the website, specifically in each category, there doesn't seem to have some sort of organization of how items are listed.
 This could create the issue of being overwhelmed when you browse through the .

 -- Paul Derick Cabuyao, Biology

+Overall the users liked the idea of having an online marketplace where students can buy or sell goods.
+There was positive feedback in regards to user friendliness of the site and some of the UI/UX decisions.
+One user also liked the 'Report as inappropriate' button.
+In regards to functional improvements, the users suggested:
+- Adding an item count and an option for sellers to select their preferred method of delivery
+- More categories, and the ability to have items in multiple categories organized alphabetically
+- Have an internal messaging system instead of communication only happening via email

+These are all valid concerns and can definitely be implement in the future.
+To add on to one of the suggestions, there could potentially be an internal messaging system that uses the Gmail API to inform users that they have received messages, similar to Reddit.
 ## Developer Guide
 ### Meteor
 1. Install meteor.
 Please follow the instructions from the [Meteor Documentation](https://docs.meteor.com/install.html)